An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Optimistic-robust modeling to exploit an information edge

 \section{Optimistic-robust modeling to exploit an information edge}

 ~ There are alternative ways of developing an allied-adversary.
 For example, we can have $\lambda$ being time-dependent, channel dependent or even location-dependent.
 For the uncertainty set we adopt, time or channel dependent $\lambda$ does not significantly affect our results.
 On the other hand, a location-specific $\lambda$ enables us to model use cases where we can allow pure optimism in some locations, say at most $Q$ in number, and only permit pure adversarial demands in others.
-The specific optimistic locations can be configured by the user based on an information `edge', i.e., extraneous demand signals that indicate an increased chance of a sales spike.
-The challenge with introducing location-dependency is that the resultant demand may not longer belong to the uncertainty set we use in our formulation.
+The specific optimistic locations (or location clusters) can be configured by the user based on an information `edge', i.e., extraneous demand signals that indicate an increased chance of a sales spike.
+Note that by tuning a $\lambda$ parameter by location using a validation dataset, we can obtain an SAA-like approximation within our BIO setting.
+On the other hand, the challenge with introducing location dependence is that the resultant demand may not longer belong to the uncertainty set we use in our formulation.
 In an iterative algorithm like CCG, the previously elicited adversarial demands together with the current optimistic demand in the master, are not guaranteed to lie within the set $U$ (even though they were feasible to some of the past realizations of the optimistic demand).
-The resultant formulation is an approximate variation of BIO, albeit one that can be practically useful in its ability to exploit an information edge.
+An elastic uncertainty set can be introduced to mitigate this limitation, and the resultant BIO approximation can be practically useful in its ability to exploit an information edge.